AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FacetAttributeSequence/Prepend.md

 FacetAttributeSequence.Prepend Method
 =====================================
-AutomationML 2.1 APIThis method is not applicable for Facet attributes.
+This method is not applicable for Facet attributes.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)